 Typically, those estates with greater than $15,000 in probate assets will be subject to probate.
 So what kind of assets are probate assets?
 Generally, any assets held in an individual’s name only are subject to probate.
 Simply having a will does not control whether an estate must be administered through the probate courts.
 The amount of assets a person has and how they are titled determine whether probate is required.

 Understand that a will does many things: Through a will, you can appoint a guardian to care for your children, outline funeral arrangements, or set up trusts for disabled persons to receive assets.
 But, even though you may have a will, it is not always the case that having a will is adequate enough to avoid probate.

-What matters is the size your estate – how much it is worth – and how each asset is titled.
-So, one of the first step that a Clarksville estate planning attorney must take when evaluating whether probate is required is ask:
+What matters is the size of your estate – how much it is worth – and how each asset is titled.
+So, one of the first steps that a law firm focused on estate planning must take when evaluating whether probate is required is ask: